Here's Our Rant About Novavax Inc. (NVAX)

 Cowen gave a rating of “Outperform” to NVAX, setting the target price at $150 in the report published on January 21st of the current year.

-During the last 5 trading sessions, NVAX rose by +5.48%, which changed the moving average for the period of 200-days by -36.41% in comparison to the 20-day moving average, which settled at $85.58.
-In addition, Novavax Inc. saw -41.47% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, NVAX fell by -12.14%, which changed the moving average for the period of 200-days by -49.54% in comparison to the 20-day moving average, which settled at $83.86.
+In addition, Novavax Inc. saw -49.87% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading